Small Language Models can Outperform Humans in Short Creative Writing: A Study Comparing SLMs with Humans and LLMs: Related Work

-Researchers have explored the potential of small language models (SLMs) in various natural language processing tasks, including creative writing. \citet{schick_its_2021} demonstrated that SLMs could be effective few-shot learners through prompt-based learning and optimization techniques. \citet{eldan_tinystories_2023} introduced TinyStories, showing that models with fewer than 10 million parameters can generate coherent short stories, challenging the notion that larger models are necessary for fluent text generation.
-For more comprehensive information on the role of small models in the era of large language models, see the survey by \citet{chen_what_2024}.
+Early research has shown that small language models (SLMs) can perform well in creative text generation.
+For example, \citet{ravi2024humor} found that smaller models can produce humor when given proper guidance.
+Similarly, \citet{schick_its_2021} demonstrated that SLMs work effectively as few-shot learners with prompt-based techniques. \citet{eldan_tinystories_2023} introduced TinyStories, showing that models with fewer than 10 million parameters can still generate coherent short narratives, challenging the belief that larger models are always needed for fluent and coherent output.
+For a more detailed overview of small models, see \citet{chen_what_2024}.

-However, evaluating the creativity of language models remains a complex challenge. \citet{chakrabarty_art_2024} introduced the Torrance Test of Creative Writing to objectively assess creativity, finding that LLM-generated stories pass significantly fewer creativity tests compared to those written by professional authors.
+Work on how model size and perceived authorship influence reader evaluations has produced mixed results.
+In poetry, \citet{porter2024ai} found that a large language model can sometimes be preferred over human-authored poems, especially if readers are unaware of the poem’s origin.
+In contrast, \citet{marco_pron_2024}, who compared a leading LLM (GPT-4) with a renowned human author and used expert literary critics as evaluators, concluded that the top human author was clearly favored, particularly for originality and literary quality.
+These findings suggest that preferences depend on the evaluator’s expertise, the model’s scale, and the author’s standing.

-\citet{marco_pron_2024} conducted a study titled "Pron vs. Prompt," where they evaluated a top LLM, GPT-4, against a world-class fiction author, Patricio Pron, with assessments conducted by literary critics.
-Their findings indicate that LLMs are still far from matching the creative writing skills of top human authors, particularly in terms of originality and literary quality.
-For a detailed overview of creativity and machine learning, refer to the survey by \citet{franceschelli_creativity_2022}.
+Our study explores a different combination: we compare a small language model (BART-large) against average human writers, evaluated by general readers.
+By varying the information provided about the text’s origin—explicitly stating that it is AI-generated, stating that it is human-written, or withholding the information—we investigate whether a smaller model can match or surpass the performance of both larger models and human authors under these conditions.

-Our work takes the methodology of "Pron vs. Prompt" as a starting point but differs in scope and focus.
-While the previous study evaluated a top LLM against a top writer with evaluations by literary critics, we aim to evaluate a small language model (BART Large) against average human writers, with assessments conducted by average readers instead of experts.
-By comparing the performance of BART Large to both human writers and larger models like GPT-4o, we seek to determine whether an SLM can be competitive in creative literary writing among general audiences.
+Assessing creativity itself remains a complex challenge.
+Tests like the Torrance Test of Creative Writing \cite{chakrabarty_art_2024} show that LLM-generated texts often do not meet the creative standards set by professional authors.
+For more information on creativity in machine learning, see \citet{franceschelli_creativity_2022}.
+In line with these findings, our study considers how small models fit into this broader landscape, examining how model size, author expertise, and audience perception interact.